01walid/walid.dev/content/blog/python-forgiveness.md

     content = json.loads(message)
     log.info("Message successfully decompressed.")
 ```
-99.8% of the cases, the code within the `try` block will succeed, and without any checks or if statements, so no extra runtime overhead, no extra costs!
+99.8% of the cases, the code within the `try` block will succeed, and without any checks (string scans) or if statements, so no extra runtime overhead, no extra costs!

 Only the rest of 0.02% of the messages will make the code enter the `except` block, and might induce a slight runtime overhead, but it's worth it.
 Since they're few, the sum of the overheads for these kind of messages is negligible.